abidlabs/abidlabs.github.io/_posts/2019-02-09-Improv-Interview.md

 I actually think that there is a crisis in our ability to have conversations.
 When I was growing up, we didn’t have devices.
 If you were looking for a good restaurant, you had to talk to somebody.
 Today, you don’t have to talk to people anymore, you can just Google it.

-So in terms of your general conversation, there’s a book that I highly recommend, called Reclaiming Conversation, by Sherry Turkle.
+So in terms of your general conversation, there’s a book that I highly recommend, called *Reclaiming Conversation*, by Sherry Turkle.
 I’m walking over to it on my bookshelf now.
 The subtitle is, “The power of talk in a digital age.”
 She’s a sociologist who has studied loss of confidence in ourselves, and in our ability to have conversations.

 The first thing I would say to you is that, your problem, if you will call it that, is almost universal.
 A lot of people won’t admit it.
 But our venues for conversing are fewer and fewer, because you don’t have to, you don’t have to have face-to-face conversations.
 You don’t have to deal with this fear.